 The information in the table below details earlier versions of this document with a brief description of each review and how to distinguish amendments made since the previous version date (if any).
+Schools should devise their own version history to reflect the document status in the school.

-Version Number Version Description Date of Revision 1 Original August 2016 2 Updated as a result of publication of 'Keeping Children Safe in Education' - September 2016 August 2016 3 Minor updates to reflect the DfE Statutory Framework for EYFS, 2017 which came into force on 03 April 2017 May 2017 4 Updated as a result of publication of 'Keeping Children Safe in Education' - September 2018 and Ofsted's Inspecting Safeguarding in Early Years, Education and Skills Settings, September 2018 September 2018 5 Updated as a result of publication of 'Keeping Children Safe in Education' - September 2019 and Ofsted's Inspecting Safeguarding in Early Years, Education and Skills Settings, September 2019 and changes to create the Cumbria Safeguarding Children Partnership (SCP) from 29 September 2019 September 2019
+Version Number KAHSC Version Description Date of Revision 3 Amended to include changes to statutory guidance Keeping Children Safe in Education April 2015 and Working Together to Safeguard Children March 2015 April 2015 4 Amended to include updated guidance Keeping Children Safe in Education July 2015 and new requirement for PREVENT Awareness Training August 2015 5 Minor changes in title of Cumbria LSCB to Cumbria SCB Nov 2015 6 Minor changes to terminology & date of DfE Supporting Pupils with Medical Conditions Statutory Guidance from 2014 to Dec 2015.
+Removal of 'referral to DBS' guidance as duplicated in CP Policy.
+Feb 2016 7 Updated as a result of publication of 'Keeping Children Safe in Education' - September 2016 August 2016 8 Minor updates to reflect the DfE Statutory Framework for EYFS, 2017 which came into force on 03 April 2017 May 2017 9 Updated as a result of publication of 'Keeping Children Safe in Education' - September 2018 and Ofsted's Inspecting Safeguarding in Early Years, Education and Skills Settings, September 2018 September 2018 10 Updated as a result of publication of 'Keeping Children Safe in Education' - September 2019 and Ofsted's Inspecting Safeguarding in Early Years, Education and Skills Settings, September 2019 and changes to create the Cumbria Safeguarding Children Partnership (SCP) from 29 September 2019 September 2019 11 Updated to reflect changes made in Keeping Children Safe in Education 2020.
+September 2020 12 Updated to reflect changes made in Keeping Children Safe in Education 2021.
+September 2021 13 Updated to reflect changes made in Keeping Children Safe in Education 2022 and new KAHSC Policies and procedures September 2022 14 Updated Hub and external links only.
+September 2023